lordsynix/ChessEngine/README.md

 3) Follow the steps shown

-4) Download the project Chess Engine
+4) Download the project "Chess Engine"

-5) Enter the password §Access4Members
+5) Enter the following password: §Access4Members